rony-kattav/ADP2-Flight-Inspection-App/README.md

 If you choose to see the detections of the flight, you also need to choose the algorithem for the detections and a regular flight to compare the anomaly flight to.

+If you would like to make any changes in the code, make sure that you are building and debugging on x86.
 # links to the full project's explenation in git

 https://github.com/rony-kattav/ADP2-Flight-Inspection-App/tree/main/Explanations%20of%20the%20main%20classes